pnp/powershell/documentation/Set-PnPTenant.md

 ```

 ### -DisabledModernListTemplateIds
-Guids of out of the box modern list templates to hide when creating a new list
+Guid's of out of the box modern list templates to hide when creating a new list

 ```yaml
 Type: Guid[]